MohamedElashri/shell-history-ignore/README.md

 The Shell History Ignore Plugin is a versatile tool designed to manage command history in Bash and Zsh shells.
 It provides a mechanism to exclude specific commands from being recorded in your shell's history, helping to maintain a cleaner and more relevant command history.

-## Features

-- Compatible with both Bash and Zsh shells
-- Configurable list of commands to ignore
-- Ignores commands regardless of their arguments
-- Persistent configuration across sessions
-- Easy-to-use functions for adding or removing ignored commands
-- Automatic integration with shell startup files

 ## Installation

 ### One-line Installation